Administrative Office No.: 0824-2425966

-- If a candidate gets three “U’s” or two successive “U’s”, his registration will be liable to be terminated.
+(b) If a candidate gets three “U’s” or two successive “U’s”, his registration is liable to be terminated.

-- On completion of research work, the candidate shall submit to DRC through Guide(s), eight copies of the long abstract of his thesis.
+(a) On completion of research work, the candidate shall submit to DRC through Guide(s), eight copies of the final synopsis of his/her thesis.

-- The long abstract will be submitted by the candidate normally within two months after the presentation in Seminar.
+(b) The final synopsis will be submitted by the candidate normally within two months after the presentation in Seminar.

-- The DRC will forward the long abstract with its recommendations to the University Research Council for appointment of the thesis examiners.
+(d) The DRC will forward the final synopsis with its recommendations to the University Research Council for appointment of the thesis examiners.

-- If a candidate fails to submit his thesis within four months of the approval of long abstract, he shall be required to submit a fresh abstract.
-However, in case a candidate fails to submit his thesis within the stipulated time and has proper justification for the delay, the Head of Department/ Constituent Unit may, on the recommendations made by the DRC and on individual merits of each case, grant him an extension of not more than two months.
+(e) If a candidate fails to submit his thesis within four months of the approval of final synopsis, he shall be required to submit a fresh final synopsis.
+However, in case a candidate fails to submit his thesis within the stipulated time and has proper justification for the delay, the Head of Department/ Constituent Unit may, on the recommendations made by the DRC and on individual merit of each case, grant him an extension of not more than two months.

 Detailed procedure for evaluation of thesis shall be prescribed in the Guidelines for Research Degree Programmes.